Tennis in NZ

 Tennis New Zealand honours the achievements of all the players and administrators listed within the document below.

-Please note that the last time this document was updated was in 2012.
-A new revision is currently underway.
+Please note that the last time this document was updated was in 2021.

 Origins of Tennis